 Accelerating Measurement within Impact Investing: Five Critical Lessons

-A new case study, authored by WDI’s Performance Measurement Initiative (PMI) team, gives advice to impact investors and investees on new and emerging methods to strengthen their impact measurement practices.
+A new case study, authored by WDI’s Performance Measurement & Improvement (PMI) team, gives advice to impact investors and investees on new and emerging methods to strengthen their impact measurement practices.
 The case tracks the WDI team as it pilot-tested a new impact measurement framework with three social enterprises in Nicaragua, Brazil and Peru.
 The case also provides recommendations to improve the impact measurement practices of investors, as well as the enterprises they support.

 For investors, creating a standardized set of indicators to be shared across enterprises is beneficial for aggregating data, using resources efficiently, and facilitating shared learnings across their network of investees.
 For investees, impact measurement can expose vulnerabilities along the value chain that affect enterprise objectives to facilitate better management of business challenges, such as turnover and client loyalty.
 Standardized data can also be collectively reviewed by investors and investees, providing a space to speak using a shared language and reflect on lessons learned both within and across stakeholders.